Tourism in Madhya Pradesh: Fairs and festivals

 Customs and beliefs in each area in Madhya Pradesh have added colours to the fairs and festivals.
-Shivratri in Khajuraho, Bhojpur, Pachmarhi and Ujjain; Dusshera in Jabalpur, Ramanavami in Chitrakoot and Orchha, Bhagoriya dance in Jhabua and the annual festival of dances at Khajuraho are events for the tourists to remember.
+Shivratri in Khajuraho, Bhojpur, Pachmarhi and Ujjain; Navratri and Dusshera in Jabalpur, Ramanavami in Chitrakoot and Orchha, Bhagoriya dance in Jhabua and the annual festival of dances at Khajuraho are events for the tourists to remember.
 The Malwa festival in Indore, Mandu and Ujjain, and the Pachmarhi festival bring alive the rich folk and tribal culture of the state in colourful celebrations.

 Gwalior trade fair is India's second largest trade fair.
-It is organised in various sectors which includes electronic sector, automobile sector, food sector, fun (jhula) sector etc.

-Gwalior carnival is a newly introduced festival in 2012.
+It is organised in various sectors which includes electronic sector, automobile sector, food sector, fun (jhula) sector etc. Gwalior carnival is a newly introduced festival in 2012.
 It was organised for 22 days in December.
 It is planned to organise carnival every year.
 Nimar Utsav takes place every year in the holy city of Maheshwar in the Hindu month of Kartika on the occasion of Kartika Purnima.
 The festival lasts for 3 days with a cultural programme at Ahilya Ghat in Maheshwar.